mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The Grand Palace of Arbellatra
 The Grand Palace is a grandiose structure, a tribute to the magnificence and power of the Imperium.
-At 39-million tons and one kilometre in diameter, the sheer enormity of the palace never ceases to amaze visitors.
+At 39-million tons and one kilometer in diameter, the sheer enormity of the palace never ceases to amaze visitors.
 The palace was completed in 633 after four years of construction.
-It is suspended half a kilometre from the surface of Capital by a ring of gravitic suspensors emplaced below the grounds of the Imperial Park.
+It is suspended half a kilometer from the surface of Capital by a ring of gravitic suspensors emplaced below the grounds of the Imperial Park.
 The palace itself has backup gravitic drives within its hull